Year-round, visitors can enjoy accessible trails and natural landscapes along the Petitcodiac River.

 - Visitor Information Centre

 The Petitcodiac River sees tidal changes twice daily.
 Along its banks, visitors can witness what is considered one of the most impressive Tidal Bores in the world.
+Check our the Tidal Bore schedule and visit today!

 - Bike Racks